What is Cold Brew Coffee? (Recipe + Tips)

 1- Mason Jar or French Press:

 A vessel to hold your brew while it steeps.
 Choose one that’s large enough for your desired batch size, with a tight-fitting lid.
-I like using French Press for Cold Brew because of its tight lid design and built-in metal filters.
+I like using French Press for Cold Brew because of its tight lid design and metal filters.
+Or you can buy a dedicated cold brew Coffee Maker with an airtight lid and built-in filters for convenience.

 2- Coffee grounds: